coocostory/django-restful-blog/README.md

 # django-restful-blog
-Learn to build a restful blog.
+Learn to build a restful blog and learn git.